Command control is an essential element of the Operations Road Show layout.

 While they were standing in front of the receiver, we had considerable

 difficulty controlling our locomotives.
-Once the crowd had moved on,
+Once the crowd moved on,

 the system resumed operating as reliably as we are accustomed.
 We were